 Heck, Wisconsin’s deep fried cheese curds look like over-sized vitamins, and they sure make me feel a lot better!
 If you like Mozzarella sticks, you HAVE to check out my Beer Battered Deep Fried Cheese Curds recipe too!

 Making homemade mozzarella sticks with string cheese is not a difficult proposition, particularly if you take advantage of the fact that string cheese is already in perfectly portioned sticks ready to fry!
 All you need to do is bread them and dunk them in oil!
+You can even make Doritos Mozzarella Sticks if you are feeling crazy!

 If you don’t have a deep fryer, and I don’t, I recommend using a cast iron fryer.
 It has deep walls which is perfect for containing and oil threatening to splatter over, and the heavy nature of cast iron is perfect for maintaining a steady temperature.
 All of my deep frying is done exclusively in this.